 This latte is so easy to make that you can hardly call it a recipe, but there is a catch.
 You do have to have pumpkin butter, and I highly recommend my pumpkin butter (made in the slow cooker; overnight works great!) or another healthy, refined sugar-free version.
 But trust me, it’s worth making a pot of pumpkin butter to be able to enjoy some Pumpkin Spice Latte for days on end (and it has many other great uses, too).

 Velvety Pumpkin Spice Latte and More Kid-Friendly Hot Beverage Recipes

 - About 1 ½ cups of unsweetened almond milk (or any milk of your choice; see notes)

-- About 3 tbsp pumpkin butter (I used this gfe recipe, which uses honey, but as stated in the recipe maple syrup or agave nectar can be substituted for an equally delicious vegan option)
+- About 3 tbsp pumpkin butter (I used this gfe recipe, but ready-made pumpkin butter can be used)

 - Add milk to saucepan.
 Heat over medium to medium-high heat.
 Slowly stir in pumpkin butter.
 (I use my mini whisk, which is great for mixing single servings of beverages.)
 You want the latte mixture to steam, but not boil, so be vigilant.
 Fill mug.
 Enjoy!

 - Fill mug to almost full; leave about ¾ to 1 inch at the top.
 Whisk or stir in pumpkin butter.
 Microwave on HIGH for about 2 ½ minutes, hitting PAUSE to stir about halfway through.
 Enjoy!